YutingZhan/MoSen/README.md

 <img src="path.gif" width="400"/>

-## Step Two | Simulate the localization error and identification classification
+## Step Two | Simulate the localization error (detected trajectory) and labeling classification

-Run "0_local_main_2.m"
+Run "0_realtrajectory.m": to map the sensor id and corresponding sensor locations, then we would have (x, y) readings of the trajectories instead of the sensor id.

+Run "0_local_main_2.m": to simulate the localization error, compare the detected trajectories and real trajectories, and do the labeling classification, record and calculate the labeling accuracy

 ---